Xavierkelly/lightbox.js/README.md

 # lightBox.js
-A simple jQuery lightbox plugin for images all you need is to add a class.
+A simple jQuery lightbox plugin for adding pop up lightboxs to images.
+All you need to do is to add a class to the image of your choice.

 ### Example
 ![alt tag](http://www.kelly.tech/static/img/lightbox.png)